Simonjn0904/velociraptors-heidelbergV2/content/en/Community/weekly-rides.md

 ⏰ Every Saturday, 10:00 AM
 <div style="margin-top: 1.0rem;"></div>

-Every Saturday, we organize a group ride – with a clear focus on the social aspect: the pace is relaxed and invites conversation 🗣️, the vibe is excellent ✨, and most importantly: the ride usually ends with a coffee stop ☕.
-Beginners, gravel riders 🚵‍♂️, and anyone who doesn’t feel comfortable in performance-focused groups are especially welcome.
-The pace is adjusted so that even the slowest rider can join in without feeling pressured 🐢.
-The weekly route is announced in the WhatsApp Announcements Group 📱.
+We run a weekly social ride every Saturday, with the emphasis on social: the tempo is relaxed and conversational, the vibes are impeccable, and most importantly we usually finish with a café stop.
+We especially welcome those who are new to cycling, riding a gravel bike, or not comfortable in more performance-focused cycling groups.
+The pace will be set to ensure that the slowest rider can enjoy the ride without feeling like they have to hang on for dear life.
+The route is announced each week on the Whatsapp group.
+Feel free to message any of the admins if you have any questions!
 <div style="margin-top: 1.0rem;"></div>

 **FLINTA ride**
 <div style="margin-top: 1.0rem;"></div>

 We want to organize monthly FLINTA* social rides.
-Exact dates and routes will be shared in our WhatsApp community.
+Exact dates and routes will be shared in our WhatsApp community and Strava.
 <div style="margin-top: 1.0rem;"></div>

 ---